polymerchm/chordcalc/README.md

 - **Spinner.py**

 is a custom view class that creates a spinner view, consisting of a value field and and up/down button pair.
 The spinner values can be scalar (int/float) or lists.
-In the former case, you can specity an increment that represents the effect of the buttons and limits that prevent the buttons from going past the limits.
-YOu can associate two actions, one for a successful button push (before reaching a limit) and one that fires when you push a button at a limit.
-The you can change the value, position in the list
+In the former case, you can specify an increment that represents the effect of the buttons and limits that prevent the buttons from going past the limits.
+You can associate two actions, one for a successful button push (before reaching a limit) and one that fires when you push a button at a limit.
+You can set/get value or position in a  list.

 Usage: